slbailey/Retrovue/docs/contracts/SourceIngestContract.md

 #### Data Contract Rules (D-#)

-- **D-1:** The entire source ingest operation MUST be wrapped in a single Unit of Work, following Unit of Work principles.
-- **D-2:** Each collection ingest MUST execute within the same atomic database transaction as the source ingest operation.
+- **D-1:** Each collection ingest MUST execute within its own Unit of Work / transaction boundary.
-- **D-3:** If any collection ingest encounters a fatal error, the entire source ingest transaction MUST be rolled back.
-- **D-4:** Individual collection ingest failures (non-fatal) MUST NOT abort the entire source ingest operation.
+- **D-2:** A fatal error in one collection MUST roll back the ingest for that collection, but MUST NOT roll back successfully ingested sibling collections.
+- **D-3:** The overall source ingest operation MUST still report partial success (exit code 2) if any collections failed.
+- **D-4:** All per-collection ingests MUST be logged/audited with enough context to recover or retry failures.
 - **D-5:** Source ingest MUST NOT ingest any collection whose `sync_enabled` is false OR `ingestible` is false, even if the collection would otherwise be eligible.
 - **D-6:** Source ingest MUST invoke the same underlying ingestion pipeline that collection ingest uses for "full collection" mode (no `--title`/`--season`/`--episode`), but MUST call it in "full collection" scope only.
 - **D-7:** All ingest operations triggered under source ingest MUST be tracked individually per collection in ingest logs/audit trails, distinguishing between bulk source ingest and manual surgical ingest.
 - **D-8:** Duplicate detection logic MUST prevent the creation of duplicate Asset records within each collection, following the Collection Ingest.
 - **D-9:** Every new Asset MUST begin in lifecycle state `new` or `enriching` and MUST NOT be in `ready` state at creation time, per collection.
+- **D-10:** Importer interface compliance MUST be verified before ingest attempt.
+- **D-11:** Asset discovery MUST use the importer's enumeration capability to retrieve the assets belonging to that collection, in full-collection mode.
-- **D-11:** The `ingestible` field MUST be validated by calling the importer's `validate_ingestible()` method before any ingest operation.
+- **D-12:** The ingestible field MUST be validated by calling the importer's ingestibility check before ingesting the collection.
-- **D-12:** If `ingestible=false`, the collection MUST NOT be included in bulk ingest operations, even if `sync_enabled=true`.
+- **D-13:** If `ingestible=false`, the collection MUST NOT be included in bulk ingest operations, even if `sync_enabled=true`.
-- **D-13:** All operations run with `--test-db` MUST be isolated from production database storage, tables, and triggers.
+- **D-14:** All operations run with `--test-db` MUST be isolated from production database storage, tables, and triggers.
-- **D-14:** Source-level ingest MUST NOT create any source-level database records; all persistence occurs at the collection level.
+- **D-15:** Source-level ingest MUST NOT create any source-level database records; all persistence occurs at the collection level.

 ---